8 Best Destinations for Trout Fishing in the U.S. [Plus Bonus Destinations Below]

 With clear greenish waters and red canyons, the Green River is a stunning locale in northeast Utah.
 Some anglers argue that it has the best trout fishing in the whole country, especially the tailwater directly below Flaming Gorge Dam.

 The best fishing on the Green River is in the early spring when the crowds are sparse.
 As the season wears down, the river becomes more congested in the late summer and early fall.
 You’re only allowed to use artificial lures and flies, and catch-and-release is strongly encouraged (like most places on this list).
+The trout here are truly abundant; the Green River has between 8,000 and 22,000 fish per mile between the dam and Red Creek rapids.

 6. Deschutes River, Oregon

 This big river in the middle of Oregon sports gorgeous rainbows.
 You may be too distracted to notice them, however, by the large, fighting steelhead you have at the end of your line.
-Its native-fish only designation makes this river a top spot in the United States.
+Its native-fish-only designation makes this river a top spot in the United States.

 The Deschutes is separated into Upper, Middle, and Lower regions, with the Lower Deschutes the most famous for wild trout and steelhead.
 Running through an ancient basalt canyon in the high desert of Oregon, this cold, clear river spans 100 miles (the Deschutes runs a total of 250) to its confluence with the mighty Columbia.